Lambert conformal conic to Geographic transformation formulae

 m1 and m2 are obtained by evaluating m using ϕ1 and ϕ2

-t0t1 and tare obtained by evaluating using ϕ0ϕ1, and ϕ2,
+t0t1 and tare obtained by evaluating using ϕ0ϕ1, and ϕ2

 ρ0, is obtained by evaluating ρ using t0

-Geographic to Lambert conformal projection
+Transforming geographic coordinates to Lambert conformal projection coordinates

 equation-y